 where $\sigma$ denotes the sigmoid function, and $f$ represents the input features.
 The ReLU activation function is employed in MLP after each convolutional layer.
-Channel attention in CBAM is the same as Squeeze and Excitation (SE) attention~\cite{se} if only average pooling is used.
+If only average pooling is used, channel attention in CBAM is the same as Squeeze and Excitation (SE) attention~\cite{se}.

 \textbf{Second-order Attention Network}: For single image super-resolution, in~\cite{Dai_2019_CVPR}, the authors presented a second-order channel attention module, abbreviated as SOCA, to learn feature interdependencies via second-order feature statistics.
 A covariance matrix ($\Sigma$) is first computed and normalized using the features map from the previous network layers to obtain discriminative representations.
 The symmetric positive semi-definite covariance matrix is decomposed into $\Sigma = U\Lambda U^T$, where $U$ is orthogonal, and $\Lambda$ is the diagonal matrix with non-increasing eigenvalues.
-The power of eigenvalues $\Sigma = U\Lambda^\alpha U^T$ help in achieving the attention mechanism, that is, if $\alpha < 1$, then the eigenvalues larger than 1.0 will nonlinearly shrink while stretching others.
+The power of eigenvalues $\Sigma = U\Lambda^\alpha U^T$ helps achieve the attention mechanism; if $\alpha < 1$, then the eigenvalues are larger than 1.0 will nonlinearly shrink while stretching others.
 The authors chose $\alpha < \frac{1}{2}$ based on previous work~\cite{li2017second}.
-The subsequent attention mechanism is similar to SE~\cite{hu2018squeeze} as shown in Figure~\ref{fig:channels}(c), but instead of providing first-order statistics (\ie global average pooling), the authors furnished second-order statistics (\ie global covariance pooling).
+The subsequent attention mechanism is similar to SE~\cite{hu2018squeeze} as shown in Figure~\ref{fig:channels}(c), but instead of providing first-order statistics (\ie, global average pooling), the authors furnished second-order statistics (\ie, global covariance pooling).